Packie Bonner: International career

 Bonner made his international debut for the Republic of Ireland on his 21st birthday in a friendly against Poland on 24 May 1981.

-For the remainder of the Eoin Hand managerial era, Bolton Wanderers Jim McDonagh remained Ireland's first choice goalkeeper.
-However, by the time of the appointment of Jack Charlton in March 1986, Bonner was already claiming the number one position.
+For the remainder of the Eoin Hand managerial era, Bolton Wanderers' Jim McDonagh remained Ireland's first choice goalkeeper.
+By the time of the appointment of Jack Charlton in March 1986, Bonner was already claiming the number one position.
 Bonner claimed his 75th international cap on his 34th birthday in a 1–0 win over Bolivia at Lansdowne Road which at the time equalled the Republic of Ireland record held by Liam Brady.

 Euro 1988

 Bonner played in seven of Ireland's eight games in the qualifying round of UEFA Euro 1988.
 Despite some good results, including a 1–0 win away to Scotland, a 2–0 win at home to Bulgaria and a 2–2 draw away to World Cup bronze medalists Belgium, Ireland looked to be losing out on goal difference to Bulgaria.
 Bulgaria needed only a draw against Scotland in their last match to progress.
 However, a last-minute winning goal for Scotland gave Ireland, and Bonner, a first appearance at the UEFA European Championship.

 Bonner played in all of Ireland's games at Euro 88, including the 1–0 victory over England in Stuttgart.
 Ireland scored early and dominated in the first half, missing several chances to put the game beyond England.
 However, in the second half, Bonner produced a number of outstanding saves to keep Ireland in the lead, most notably from Gary Lineker, and was named Man of the Match.
 It was Bonner's eighth consecutive clean sheet for Ireland.
 In the second game, Ireland drew 1–1 with the Soviet Union.
 Ireland narrowly missed out on a semi-final appearance, conceding a goal in the dying minutes of their final group match against eventual champions, the Netherlands.